 We could be in for a summer of staycations, with hotels and guest houses at the heart of the UK holiday season.
 And business travellers are likely to be making up for lost time, too.

-So make sure you’re ready for a potential boom in bookings by checking you’ve got suitable commercial insurance
+So make sure you’re ready for a potential boom in bookings by checking you’ve got suitable insurance for a hotel

 cover in place.